 Coleman designated these their Model 252, per Roger Hill.

-This one is stenciled 27 AAA (Anti Aircraft Artillery)
+This one, in Kyle Marsh's collection, is stenciled 27 AAA (Anti Aircraft Artillery)

 and 12 PLT.
 (Platoon).

 This Model 242C lantern is only identified with a white stencil on the bottom

 where it is also date stamped 4 9 - Sept.
 '44.

 The brass sided fount is protected with green paint.

 This lantern is in Sean McGee's collection.